Thomas L. Ridge: Civilian career

 After retirement Ridge served as a Department of Defense civilian employee for 14 years.
 Among his assignments was duty as the Assistant Director in the office of the Assistant Secretary for International Security Affairs.
 He received the Defense Meritorious Civilian Service Medal.
 Upon retirement from his civilian career he resided in Potomac, Maryland, later moving to California in 1995.

 Personal life

 Thomas Ridge met his future wife while serving as a Naval Attache in Brazil.
 The daughter of an official of the Brazilian Ministry of Finance, Helen Guarano de Barros would travel to the United States with Ridge upon the end of his tour in October 1944.
 On November 6, 1944 they were married in Miami, Florida.
 A week later, Ridge would report to San Diego for service overseas.
 Helen remained with his mother in Elgin, Illinois.
 She would later serve as a Navy Lieutenant Commander and gain her US citizenship in 1947.

 They had two children: Karen Lee and Thomas Lee Jr.

-Awards and honors

-Silver Star Citation

-The President of the United States of America takes pleasure in presenting the Silver Star to Lieutenant Colonel Thomas L. Ridge (MCSN: 0-5833), United States Marine Corps, for conspicuous gallantry and intrepidity as Commanding Officer of the Third Battalion, First Marines, FIRST Marine Division (Reinforced), in action against enemy aggressor forces in the streets of Seoul, Korea, on 25 September 1950.
-Observing that hostile forces were stubbornly resisting the forward movement of his battalion, Lieutenant Colonel Ridge fearlessly moved elements of his command post to the immediate vicinity of the front lines in order to keep abreast of the situation and, repeatedly braving heavy hostile sniper and machine gun fire, skillfully directed his battalion's operations.
-Accurately estimating the enemy's capabilities and foreseeing a counterattack in the early hours of the next day, he expertly placed the units of his command on their night main line of resistance and, when the attack materialized, was primarily responsible for the success of the battalion in decisively defeating and throwing back the enemy with great loss in manpower and materiel.
-Although suffering from the pain of severe wounds to his hands, which had been inflicted when hostile phosphorus artillery shells landed in the command post, he courageously remained at his post throughout the night.
-His indomitable fighting spirit, tactical skill and heroic leadership during this aggressive action reflect great credit upon Lieutenant Colonel Ridge and the United States Naval Service.